-Learn more about PTSD treatment at Riverview Behavioral Health Hospital in Texarkana, AR
+Learn more about PTSD treatment for children and adolescents at Riverview Behavioral Health Hospital in Texarkana, AR

-If an adolescent bears witness to, learns about, or directly experiences a trauma, that teen is vulnerable to suffering from posttraumatic stress disorder, or PTSD.
-When PTSD manifests in an adolescent, symptoms present may vary from what an adult may display when grappling with this illness.
-If a teen displays symptoms synonymous with posttraumatic stress disorder following a trauma, prompt and appropriate treatment should be sought.
+If achild or adolescent bears witness to, learns about, or directly experiences a trauma, that teen is vulnerable to suffering from posttraumatic stress disorder, or PTSD.
+When PTSD manifests in a child adolescent, symptoms present may vary from what an adult may display when grappling with this illness.
+If a child or teen displays symptoms synonymous with posttraumatic stress disorder following a trauma, prompt and appropriate treatment should be sought.
 With proper care, an adolescent can overcome his or her distressing symptoms and live an emotionally healthy life once more.

-At Riverview Behavioral Health, you child will be given the attention, support, and methods of care that will help him or her to overcome the symptoms of PTSD and achieve lasting recovery from this distressing mental health disorder.
-We offer numerous interventions and therapies, and we aim to work closely with each teen’s family so that adolescents have ample support once their time at our center is complete.
+At Riverview Behavioral Health, your child will be given the attention, support, and methods of care that will help him or her to overcome the symptoms of PTSD and achieve lasting recovery from this distressing mental health disorder.
+We offer numerous interventions and therapies, and we aim to work closely with each child and teen’s family so they have ample support once their time at our PTSD treatment center is complete.
 Call Riverview today to learn about our PTSD treatment and how we are able to help young people battling this illness.

-The following are some steps that you, a parent or legal guardian, can take to help your teen get treatment for PTSD:
+The following are some steps that you, a parent or legal guardian, can take to help your child or teen get treatment for PTSD:

-- Become familiar with the options for care that are available to adolescents grappling with posttraumatic stress disorder.
+- Become familiar with the options for care that are available to children and adolescents grappling with posttraumatic stress disorder.
 Some young people benefit from outpatient treatment, while others may need inpatient services.

 - Select a treatment provider and contact their staff to learn more about their services and their admissions process.